 As the economy is changing, it’s becoming less of a “nanny market” and more of a “parents market”.
-In the last couple of months, I have started seeing a big uptick in multiple nannies applying for the same position and nannies that are available to begin working as soon as possible.
+Over the last several months, we’ve seen a big uptick in multiple nannies applying for the same position and nannies who are available to begin working as soon as possible.

-When there are fewer available positions to apply for, it’s important to ensure that you stand out from the crowd when searching for a new family to work with.
+When there are fewer available positions to apply for, it’s important to make sure you stand out from the crowd when searching for a new family to work with.

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!